Hastings isite

 Sunday10:00 am – 2:00 pm.

 The Hastings isite is a must-visit for any local or visitor to the region, and not just because it is an absolute hub of information.
-Nestled in the centre of Hastings, the isite is housed in a recently opened space (having moved to the Toitoi complex late 2022); and is one that is interactive, lively, bright and welcoming.
+Nestled in the centre of Hastings in the Toitoi complex, the space is is interactive, lively, bright and welcoming.

-Information centres as we know them may be a thing of the past, as the Hastings isite has entirely reimagined the concept, with a strong emphasis on supporting local.
+Information centres as we know them may be a thing of the past, but the Hastings isite has entirely reimagined the concept with a strong emphasis on supporting local.
 Expect to find interactive maps, hear only Kiwi music, and enjoy plenty of local crafts, souvenirs and merchandise.

-Further to this, the isite partners with the Hastings Farmers’ Market (an iconic local attraction) to aid in the promotion of the region's local produce.
-The isite supplies many well-known local products for purchase, such as Arataki Honey, along with those making a mark with their innovations - including both Rooster’s Ginger Beer and St Andrew’s Lime Chutney.
+Further to this, the isite partners with Hastings Farmers’ Market (an iconic local attraction) to aid in the promotion of the region's local produce.
+The isite stocks many well-known local products, such as Arataki Honey, along with those making a mark with their innovations, including both Rooster’s Ginger Beer and St Andrew’s Lime Chutney.

-In recent times, the isite has hosted a ‘tasting table’, a place to showcase (and taste!) some of the region’s favourite products, with each also being available for purchase.
-Visitors are guided through the different samples, and are hopefully incentivised to visit the producers' locations in person.
-Think honey, olive oils, chutneys, relishes, olives, cheeses and more - just to name a few.
+In recent times, the isite has hosted a ‘tasting table,’ a place to showcase (and taste!) some of the region’s favourite products, which are also available for purchase.
+Visitors are guided through different samples and are thus hopefully incentivised to visit the producers' locations in person.
+Think honey, olive oil, chutney, relish, olives, cheese—just to name a few.

 Words by Nicole Mudgway & Photography by Anna Briggs